Asif-Faizal/Informed-iOS/README.md

 # Informed-iOS
 Informed is a simple iOS app that allows users to view the latest news articles from various sources.
-The app follows the principles of Clean Architecture, ensuring that the code is modular, testable, and easy to maintain.
-Built using SwiftUI, Combine, and Swift, the app fetches news from an API and displays it in a user-friendly interface with custom themes.
+The app follows the principles of `Clean Architecture`, ensuring that the code is modular, testable, and easy to maintain.
+Built using `SwiftUI`, Combine, and Swift, the app fetches news from an API and displays it in a user-friendly interface with custom themes.

 ## Features
 * View the latest news articles from various sources.